tailcallhq/tailcallhq.github.io/docs/apollo-studio.md

 ---
-title: Apollo Studio
+title: Integrate Tailcall with Apollo Studio for Optimized GraphQL Performance
-description: "Learn to enhance your GraphQL server's efficiency by integrating Tailcall with Apollo Studio through our concise guide.
-Discover how to configure Tailcall to send vital usage metrics to Apollo Studio, enabling advanced performance monitoring and optimization.
-Whether you're establishing a Monolith graph or improving an existing one, our instructions will facilitate a seamless integration.
-This guide helps you set up for better insights and also advises on leveraging Apollo Studio's features for a more responsive GraphQL server.
-Start optimizing today with our straightforward steps, and explore how to access Apollo Studio's free trial for new users."
+description: Boost your GraphQL server's performance by integrating Tailcall with Apollo Studio.
+Our step-by-step guide shows you how to configure Tailcall to send crucial usage metrics to Apollo Studio for advanced monitoring and optimization.
+Perfect for setting up monolith graphs or enhancing existing ones.
+Leverage Apollo Studio's powerful features to gain actionable insights and deliver a faster, more efficient GraphQL experience.
+Get started today and take advantage of Apollo Studio's free trial for new users.
 sidebar_position: 5
 ---